Suyash878/InsuraBot/README.md

     # ...implementation...
 ```

-> These utility functions help in retrieving chat history and formatting it for documentation or export purposes.
+> ℹ️ These utility functions help in retrieving chat history and formatting it for documentation or export purposes.

 ---

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)